 7.3 Various communication methods, including digital platforms and signs, educate visitors about land management, agriculture, and conservation, promoting understanding of the area's special qualities.

-Peruse or support opportunities to develop a network of promoted alternative routes.

-Subject to whether there is appropriate infrastructure in place and if the communities are keen to attract more use.
+Peruse or support opportunities to develop a network of promoted alternative there is appropriate infrastructure in place and if the communities are keen to attract more use.